Archives

 Tiger Woods Takes The Times To Task For Its Masters Disaster (Satire)

-From the St. Louis Post Dispatch The New York Times has conceded that the all-male Augusta National Golf Club has a constitutional right to bar women from membership.
-Still, women have called on Tiger Woods to use his constitutional right to boycott this year’s Masters golf tournament as a way…
+The New York Times has conceded that the all-male Augusta National Golf Club has a constitutional right to bar women from membership.
+Still, women have called on Tiger Woods to use his constitutional right to boycott this year’s Masters golf tournament as a way of pressuring the club.
+“A tournament…

 Read More